MediGlobeApp/support-site/README.md

 - Use generic names for better results (e.g., "ibuprofen" instead of "Advil")
 - Try alternative spellings (e.g., "paracetamol" vs "acetaminophen")
-- Use the camera scanner to quickly search from medication labels
 - Check favorites before traveling to ensure offline access
 - Always verify with local pharmacists when purchasing abroad